danielfullerton/nightbot-go/README.md

 with many static widgets, or widgets that pull data from external APIs.
 However, that is not the intended scope of this project.
 ### How a Widget Works
+There are two potential ways to use widgets.
+#### Single Overlay
+This is the recommended usage.
+Using this pattern, there is a single React component; let's call it **overlay.ts**.
+Because this app fetches all data and exposes it globally within the UI, you can use a single React component to consume and render all of it.
+This widget will be added to a route within the React app, and will serve as the entire overlay.
+Your streaming app, for example
+OBS, can point to this URL and render the overlay over the entire stream window.
+<br><br>
+For example, we may have a widget called **Overlay.tsx**, which we place on a route called **/overlay**.
+You could then create a Browser source in OBS that points to **http://localhost:5775/overlay**, and this overlay widget would be rendered in your stream window.
+#### One Overlay Per Widget
-All widgets belong to the direction **/app/components/**, and each is a .tsx file representing a React component.
+Using this pattern, all widgets would belong to the direction **/app/components/**, and each is a .tsx file representing a React component.
 The standard practice is for each of these components to map to a different route, defined in **/app/app.component.tsx**.
 Then, your streaming tool (for example, [OBS](https://obsproject.com/)) will point to each of these widget URLs separately to render them.
 <br><br>
 For example, we may have a widget called **HelloWorld.tsx**, which we place on a route called **/hello-world**.
 You could then create a Browser source in OBS that points to **http://localhost:5775/hello-world**, and this widget would be rendered in your stream window.
-### Creating a Custom Widget
+##### Creating a Custom Widget (Only for One Overlay per Widget Pattern)
 In order to create a custom widget, you will need some basic experience with the JavaScript framework [React](https://reactjs.org/).
 First, create a new React component in the **/app/components** folder, and add this component to the routes list in **/app/app.component.tsx**
 (See the existing placeholder widgets *NowPlaying* and *Queue* for examples of how to do this).
 From there, you can